sagarreddypatil/chess-nn/README.md

 # Chess NN
-A reinforcement learning neural network written in PyTorch used to play chess on Lichess
+A reinforcement learning neural network written in PyTorch used to play chess.